r3bl-org/r3bl-ts-utils/README.md

 The scope functions mimic Kotlin's `stdlib` scope functions (`also`, `let`, `apply`, `with`) one to one.
 So here are four examples of using them.
 You can browse the source [here][sf-1].

-> The [tests][sf-2] for this library are worth taking a look at to getAndComputeIfAbsent a sense of
-> how to use them.
+> The [tests][sf-2] for this library are worth taking a look at to get a sense of how to use them.

 <!-- prettier-ignore-start -->
 [sf-1]: https://github.com/r3bl-org/r3bl-ts-utils/blob/main/src/kotlin-lang-utils.ts